 Can you put any SIM card into an unlocked phone?

 If your phone is unlocked or not connected to a specific carrier or device and the SIM card is available on your new phone, you can switch your SIM card to another phone.
-Simply remove the SIM from your current phone and put it in your new unlocked phone.
+Remove the SIM from your current phone and put it in your new unlocked phone.

 Can I use an unlocked phone with Verizon?